alephium/docs/docs/integration/integration-more.md

 ### Block producing rate

-Currently the average network block production rate is 1 block every 4sec.
+Currently the average network block production rate is 1 block every 1sec.
-This is because the network currently has 16 chains each with a blocktime of 64sec.
-(64/16=4s in average).
+This is because the network currently has 16 chains each with a blocktime of 16sec.
+(16/16=1s in average).

-The next network upgrade will reduce blocktime to 16s for all 16 chains resulting in the average network block production rate to be 1s.

 ### Configure file directory